Sinus Augmentation Wilmington, DE

 Not everyone needs sinus augmentation.
 Generally, this procedure is recommended for patients who have lost bone in the upper jaw, particularly in the areas where the molars and premolars are located.
 Some of the common reasons for needing sinus augmentation include:

-If you’re considering dental implants but have been told you don’t have enough bone in the upper jaw, sinus augmentation may be an ideal solution.
+If you’re considering dental implants but have been told you don’t have enough bone in the upper jaw, sinus augmentation may be an good solution.
+We’ll help you throughout the process.

 Step 1: Preparation

-Before the procedure, your oral surgeon will take detailed X-rays or 3D scans of your upper jaw to assess the level of bone loss and determine the ideal location for the sinus augmentation.
+Before the procedure, your oral surgeon will take detailed X-rays or 3D scans of your upper jaw.
+These images help him or her assess the level of bone loss and determine the ideal location for the sinus augmentation.
 This imaging helps the surgeon plan the surgery accurately and assess the health of your sinuses.

 Step 2: Accessing the Sinus Cavity

 The surgeon makes a small incision in the gum tissue above the molar or premolar area of the upper jaw.
 Through this incision, the surgeon carefully creates a small window in the bone that leads to the sinus cavity.
-In some cases, the surgeon may use specialized instruments to gently lift the sinus membrane, creating the space needed for the bone graft.
+In some cases, the surgeon may use specialized instruments to gently lift the sinus membrane to create the space needed for the bone graft.

 Step 3: Grafting Material